polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   **Log directory: L:\\Program Files\\Microsoft SQL Server\\MSSQL13.MSSQLSERVER\\MSSQL\\Data**

-    -   **On both s03-db-0 and s03-db-1, download and install SQL Server Management Studio with the default settings**.

-    -   **Copy SAP specific logins from s03-db-0 to s03-db-1 with their existing settings, including the default database and the server role**.
+On both s03-db-0 and s03-db-1, You will also download and install SQL Server Management Studio with the default settings.
+Finally, you will copy SAP specific logins from s03-db-0 to s03-db-1 with their existing settings, including the default database and the server role

-1. Within the Remote Desktop session to adPDC, establish an Remote Desktop session to **s03-db-0**.
+1. From the Remote Desktop session to adPDC, start a Remote Desktop session to **s03-db-0**.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.

 1. Within the Remote Desktop session to s03-db-0 VM, in Server Manager, select the **Local Server** entry, select the **On** link next to the **IE Enhanced Security Configuration** label, in the **Internet Explorer Enhanced Security Configuration** dialog box, select both **Off** options, and select **OK**.

-1. Within the Remote Desktop session to s03-db-0, start a Windows PowerShell ISE session as Administrator, and run the following to disable Windows Defender Firewall:
+1. Within the Remote Desktop session to s03-db-0, start a Windows PowerShell ISE session as Administrator, and run the following to disable Windows Defender Firewall for the domain profile:

     ```powershell
     Set-NetFirewallProfile -Profile Domain -Enabled False